 Caroline Picard is a writer, publisher, and curator.
 Her writing has appeared in Artslant, ArtForum (critics picks), Flash Art International, and Paper Monument, among others.
 She is the Executive Director of The Green Lantern Press—a nonprofit publishing house and art producer in operation since 2005—and the Co-Director of Sector 2337, a hybrid artspace/bar/bookstore in Chicago.
 Fiction and comics appear under the name Coco Picard.
 Her first graphic novel, The Chronicles of Fortune, was published by Radiator Comics in 2017.

 The Green Lantern Press (GLP), is a 501c3 nonprofit art producer established in 2005 that produces contemporary art exhibitions, critical art and poetry publications, and cultural events that intersect literature, philosophy, theory, and art.
 To help The GLP better support artists developing and presenting new work, Picard and The GLP’s Poetry Editor, Devin King, opened Sector 2337 LLC, a hybrid art space/bar/bookstore in Chicago’s Logan Square neighborhood.
-Operating as The GLP’s headquarters, Sector 2337 provides a storefront location for GLP events and exhibitions, covering most brick-and-mortar costs through drink sales, book sales, and space rentals.
-Sector 2337 was modeled after theater bars and museum bookstores to cultivating an independent revenue that stabilizes the 501c3.
+Operating as the GLP’s headquarters, Sector 2337 provides a storefront location for GLP events and exhibitions, covering most brick-and-mortar costs through drink sales, book sales, and space rentals.
+Sector 2337 was modeled after theater bars and museum bookstores to cultivate an independent revenue stream that serves the 501c3.
 Sector 2337 has been in operation since 2014.